jayanthns/fastapi-vibe-coding-template/README.md

 This project is a production-ready FastAPI skeleton with SQLAlchemy (async), Alembic, and an Article CRUD.
 This doc covers local setup, environment values, dependency management with uv, database migrations, and how to run the app.

+> **📝 Template Options**: This repository includes demo features (articles CRUD and background jobs) that can be removed if you want a completely clean template.
+See [Template Cleanup](docs/TEMPLATE_CLEANUP.md) for instructions to remove all demo code and start fresh.

 ## Table of contents

 - [FastAPI Vibe Coding — Local Development](#fastapi-vibe-coding--local-development)